Ph.D. in Life Sciences

 • The Hyderabad has become a hub of life sciences with over 800 biopharma and biotech companies and 20+ Lifesciences and MedTech Incubators thus providing a rich industrial ecosystem for scholars to stay tuned to translational research

-• The life sciences faculty has been continuously engaged with industry so that Ph.D. research not only generates new knowledge but also develops products, processes and services of commercial value in collaboration with biopharma, biotech, bioinformatics and biomedical industries
+• The life sciences faculty continuously engages with industry so that Ph.D. research not only generate new knowledge but also develops products, processes and services of commercial value in collaboration with biopharma, biotech, bioinformatics and biomedical industries

 • The academic qualifications of faculty from international institutes of repute will provide opportunities to research scholars in setting up exchange visits as well as having joint research supervision with faculty from international institutes